Spouse, registered partner or cohabitant of a Norwegian citizen

 - You must be residing in Norway and intend to continue living here in the future.

-- You must have permanently residence when you apply for Norwegian citizenship and when the application is processed.
+- You must reside in Norway both when you apply for Norwegian citizenship and when the application is processed.

-- You must have resided in Norway for a total of five years during the last ten years, the last three years with a right of residence.
+- You must have resided in Norway for a total of five years during the last ten years with a right of residence or permits with a minimum length of one year.

 - You have had a right of residence if you yourself are an EU/EEA citizen and have exercised your right of residence in Norway through work, self-employment or studies in Norway.
-You have also had a right of residence if you have been family reunited with an EU/EEA citizen, and this person has had a right of residence in Norway for the entire three-year period.
-If you do not have permanent right of residence nor meet the conditions for a permanent right of residence, you may not have been without a right of residence for more than a total of two months during the last three years.
-"The last three years" are calculated from the date we make a decision in your application for citizenship.
+You have also had a right of residence if you have been family reunited with an EU/EEA citizen, and this person has had a right of residence in Norway.

 - Your combined residence period and marriage period must be at least seven years in total.